ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

 ##### UI:
 - FEATURE/Ping a user & Browser notifications
+- FEATURE/Create CLI interface /nick [username] /ping [username] /upload (will open your file browser of choice)
-- FEATURE/detect file type and put pretty icons on preview (mp3 = music note icon, pdf = document icon etc)
+- FEATURE/detect common file types and put pretty icons on preview (mp3 = music note icon, pdf = document icon etc)
 - FEATURE/preview url
-- FEATURE/add timestamp on messages
+- FEATURE/add timestamp on messags
 - FEATURE/copy url to the clipboard & invite people on room creation
-- IMPROVEMENTS/and also, using skeuomorphic iconography these days is a pretty difficult thing to do right.
+- UX_IMPROVEMENTS/and also, using skeuomorphic iconography these days is a pretty difficult thing to do right.
 I would absolutely wholeheartedly recommend switching all your icons/images to use a single cohesive "iconfont", such as FontAwesome
 -
 ##### APP:
 - SECURITY/find a way to prevent javascript or html upload (rename the files?)